INSTRUCTIONS TO THE AUTHORS

 This file should contain following information:

 - The type of manuscript (review article, original article, brief communication, case report, letter to the editor, etc.), title of the manuscript, running title, names of all authors / contributors (with their highest academic degrees, designation and affiliations), name(s) of department(s) and/or institution(s), the name of schools/ faculties, the name of university, and country to which the work should be credited.
-All information which can reveal your identity should be given here.
-Use text / doc files.
+All information which can reveal your institute affiliation should be given here.
+Use text/rtf/doc files.
 Do not zip the files.

 - Contributors should provide a description of contributions, according to aforementioned categories, made by each of them towards the manuscript.